 Traditionally we looked to the accountants, solicitors and specialist advisors to provide a range of services to assist in profitable growth and sustainability.
 Unfortunately, they were usually too expensive.
-Many were concerned more with tax avoidance, government regulations and their own self-interests, with little concern for start-ups and the growth and development of their clients.
+Many were concerned more with tax avoidance, government regulations and their self-interests, with little concern for start-ups and the growth and development of their clients.
 Start-ups were more nuisance than they were worth.

-In regional, rural and remote areas, it was particularly difficult to find advisors with sufficient practical experience and with a cost structure to suit.
+In regional, rural and remote areas, it was particularly challenging to find advisors with sufficient practical experience and with a cost structure to suit.
 However, new information technology and communications are starting to facilitate an improving situation in these areas.

 - Coach – These are the people who can be best summarised as general practitioners.
-They have had good practical experience in running a business, they act much like a coach in a sporting team.
+They have had good practical experience in running a business; they act much like a coach in a sporting team.

 - Mentor – Where an experienced person is assigned to an inexperienced person and assists in training or providing a general support role.
-Mentoring is about dealing with individuals in order to guide them with problems they may have.
+Mentoring is about dealing with individuals to guide them with problems they may have.